List of owners of Major League Soccer teams

-The league has 30 investor-operators for its 28 current and 1 future team.
+The league has 30 investor-operators for its 30 teams.
 AEG, which at one time invested in six clubs, solely operates one team (LA Galaxy).
 Lamar Hunt used to operate multiple teams, but now Hunt Sports only operates one team (FC Dallas).
-Two of the league's teams are operated, at least in part, by neither Americans nor Canadians — Austrian Dietrich Mateschitz (New York Red Bulls), and Indonesian Erick Thohir (D.C.
-United).
+One of the league's teams is operated, at least in part, by neither Americans nor Canadians — Austrian Red Bull GmbH (New York Red Bulls).

 History

-Having multiple clubs operated by a single investor was a necessity in the league's first ten years.
+To construct the league in such a single ownership structure, having multiple teams operated by a single investor was a necessity in the league's first ten years.
 At one time Phil Anschutz's AEG operated six MLS clubs, and Lamar Hunt's Hunt Sports operated three teams.
 In order to attract additional investors, in 2002 the league announced changes to the operating agreement between the league and its teams to improve team revenues and increase the incentives to be an individual team operator.
 These changes included granting operators the rights to a certain number of players they develop through their teams's academy system each year, sharing the profits of Soccer United Marketing, and being able to sell individual team jersey sponsorships.

 As MLS appeared to be on the brink of overall profitability in 2006 and developed significant expansion plans, MLS announced that it wanted each team to have a distinct operator.
 The league has attracted new investors that have injected more money into the operation.
 Examples include Red Bull's purchase of the operation rights of the MetroStars from AEG in 2006 for over $100 million.